Your Landlord's Responsibilities

 • Receipts and the cost of any repairs.

-6. Returning Your Security Deposit
+Returning your Security Deposit

-If you have a written lease, a landlord has until 30 days after the last day of your lease to return the deposit, even if you move out before the lease ends.27 If you do not have a written lease, your landlord has until 30 days of when your tenancy ends.
+If you have a written lease, a landlord has until 30 days after the last day of your lease to return the deposit, even if you move out before the lease ends.26 If you do not have a written lease, your landlord has until 30 days of when your tenancy ends.
 See When Can I Get My Security Deposit Back - When your tenancy ends.

-7. Following the Law
+Following the Law

-If your landlord does not follow the law, you can ask her to return your security deposit - even if you are still living in the apartment.
+If your landlord does not follow the law, you can ask them to return your security deposit - even if you are still living in the apartment.
 See Security Deposit Demand Letter (Form 5).

 Endnotes